mediatum/mediatum/INSTALL.md

 ## Manual Installation

-(for Windows, TODO)
+You should use Nix instead.
+We don't support this installation method at the moment.
+If you really want to install everything by yourself, here are some hints:

-* install python 2.7, postgresql 9.4
+* install `python 2.7`, `postgresql 9.5`
-* optional: ffmpeg, exiftool, graphviz
+* optional external program for video support: `ffmpeg`
+* optional for image support: `exiftool`, `imagemagick`
+* optional for workflow graphics: `graphviz`
 * Python dependencies can be found in `requirements.txt`
 * create virtualenv for mediaTUM
 * install python deps with `pip install -r requirements.txt` (use virtualenv!)

+## MediaTUM Config File

+See `mediatum.cfg.template` for default values.
+Copy this file to `mediatum.cfg` and edit.

+Most important sections:

+-   \[database\]: database connection
+-   \[paths\]: where to store data
+-   \[host\]: set host name and port

 ## Database Setup

-MediaTUM stores its information in a Postgres database within the schema _mediatum_.
+MediaTUM stores its information in a Postgres database within the schema `mediatum`.
 A database user / role should be created for mediaTUM.
-The database must have the `hstore` extension, usable without schema qualification.
+The database must have the `hstore` extension.
-One way to accomplish this is to set the search path to _mediatum,public_ and create the extension in schema public.

 Example database setup (using `psql`):

     CREATE USER mediatum;
     \password mediatum
     CREATE DATABASE mediatum OWNER mediatum;
-    ALTER DATABASE mediatum SET search_path TO mediatum,public;
     \c mediatum
     CREATE EXTENSION hstore SCHEMA public;

-### MediaTUM Config File

-See `mediatum.cfg.template` for default values.
-Copy this file to `mediatum.cfg` and edit.

-Most important sections:

-* [database]: database connection
-* [paths]: where to store data
-* [host]: set host name and port
+By default, mediaTUM uses the `public` schema to look for extensions.
+If you have created `hstore` in another schema, for example `extensions`, set this in `mediatum.cfg`:

+    [database]
+    extension_schema=extensions

 ## Database Schema Setup